-The first criterion is to be ensured by CPA-Canada review of the letter of intent.
-The timeliness criterion is addressed by requiring a detailed time line in the proposal showing expected dates for production of reports or working papers.
+The first criterion is to be ensured by the Chartered Professional Accountants of Canada's review of the letter of intent.
+The timeliness criterion is addressed by requiring a detailed timeline in the proposal showing expected dates for production of reports or working papers.
 The reports or working papers must be completed within 24 months.
 The quality is ensured by the expertise provided by the CAAA Research Committee’s examination / approval of the proposal.

 Submit a Letter of Intent